 A New Development for the Parish

 Revd Vivien Turner, a Self-Supporting Minister was licensed as Priest-in-Charge of the Parish of Graffham with Woolavington in July 2018.
-The parish providing a Rectory to enable her service in the parish, Revd Vivien became the first female clergy person to minister to the people of the parish as priest.
+The parish providing a Rectory to enable her service in the parish, Revd Vivien is the first female clergy person to minister to the people of the parish as priest.